 Dawlish is situated on the south coast of Devon, approximately 12 miles from Exeter.
 Before Dawlish itself was settled, fishermen and salt makers came down from the higher ground where they lived, to take advantage of the natural resources available on the coast hereabouts.
 They built salterns to produce salt and stored it in sheds nearby.
 The unpredictable nature of the stream, Dawlish Water, during floods is likely to have led to nearby Teignmouth being the preferred site for salt-making, and the practice stopped at Dawlish during the Anglo-Saxon period (AD 400–1000).
-Very little changed in the area until the 18th century when Dawlish went from being a humble fishing port to a sort after holiday destination, after south coast holidays were made popular by King George III.
+Very little changed in the area until the 18th century when Dawlish went from being a humble fishing port to a sought after holiday destination, after south coast holidays were made popular by King George III.

 Dawlish is famous for its black swans (and the waterfowl) which can be seen on Dawlish Water or ‘The Brook’ which runs through the centre of town.
 On its journey it drops over weirs and under bridges, passing through the Manor Gardens and the Lawn at Dawlish, before joining the sea on the eastern side of the main sea wall, passing under the railway viaduct that was built by Brunel.